jackdally/lre_manager/docs/IMPORT_FEATURE.md

 - Consider vendor name variations
 - Use the confidence percentage as a guide, not a rule

-### 4. Unplanned Expenses
+### 4. Unplanned Actuals
 - Categorize unmatched transactions appropriately
 - Use meaningful WBS categories and subcategories
-- Add notes to track the source of unplanned expenses
+- Add notes to track the source of unplanned actuals

 ## Troubleshooting